-If an business is to evaluate efficiency, then it needs to understand its performance.
-It’s why companies have KPIs, OKRs and other goal metrics.
+If a business is to evaluate efficiency, then it needs to understand its performance.
+It's why companies have KPIs, OKRs and other goal metrics.
 You should be able to look at where you are, and how many of the company goals have been established.
 Maturity frameworks are useful for such tasks.

 A maturity model is a framework that indicates a company's ability for self-improvement.
 It lets you know how well a business or project is at handling continuous improvement.
 A successful organisation is always evolving.
 As objectives change, the company has to adjust accordingly to accommodate them.